The Hanko 1941 Team

 I am a member of the advisory board of Sotavainajien Muiston Vaalimisyhdistys and a member of the board of The Association for Military History in Finland.
 I´m the cairwoman of Rannikkotykistön Perinneyhdistys.

-At the moment I´m finishing my thesis about the scientific exhumation of war dead.
+A while back I finished my thesis about the scientific exhumation of war dead.

 I find the project really intresting and